Weighted Clustering Ensemble: A Review: Fixed-Weight Approach

 \cite{Duarte2006WeightedEA} employ 16 clustering validation criteria in order to determine the weight of each base clustering.
 The validation indices are: raw and normalized Hubert statistics, Dunn's validation index, Davies-Bouldin validation index, Calinski-Harabasz validation index, Silhouette validation index, squared error index, R-squared index and root-mean-square standard error, SD and S\_Dbw validation indices, index I, Xie-Beni validation index, Krzanowski-Lai validation index, Hartigan validation index, and point symmetry index.
-Please refer to \cite{Duarte2006WeightedEA} for more information of the 16 criteria.
 The $M$ base clusterings are obtained by applying a clustering algorithm on $M$ randomly generated subsets of $80\%$ objects from $\mathbb{X}$.
-The weight $w_m$ for clustering $C_m$ is $w_m=\frac{1}{16}\sum_{v=1}^{16}\mbox{normalized value of the $v$th validation index for clustering $C_m$}$.
+The weight $w_m$ for clustering $C_m$ is $w_m=\frac{1}{16}\sum_{v=1}^{16}\mbox{``normalized value of the $v$th validation index for clustering $C_m$''}$.
 The weighted similarity matrix $\mathbf{B}\mathbf{W}\mathbf{B}'$ is adjusted to account for the number of times that two objects occur in the same subset:

 The consensus clustering is obtained by applying a clustering algorithm, e.g., the $k$-means algorithm, on the adjusted weighted similarity matrix.
 The clustering weights in \cite{Unlu2017} are determined by an individual internal clustering validation criterion.
 The authors suggest to use the Silhouette validation index, Calinski-Harabasz validation index or Davies-Bouldin validation index.
 To obtain the consensus clustering, they apply the CSPA on the graph $G(\mathbf{B}\mathbf{W}\mathbf{B}')$.
+In real practice, we often do not know which clustering validation indices to use for our data. \cite{Ilc2020} proposes to apply feature selection/extraction methods to remove redundant clustering validation indices from a committee.
+Firstly, each base clustering in the ensemble is validated by a committee of $J$ clustering validation indices, giving an $M\times J$ matrix $\mathbf{V}$, where $\mathbf{V}_{mj}$ is the value of the $j$th validation index for the $m$th base clustering.
+The values in the matrix $\mathbf{V}$ are then unified to have the same scale, and a larger value indicates a better clustering.
+To filter redundant validation indices, the author investigates different feature selection/extraction methods (e.g., spectral feature selection and probabilistic principal component analysis).
+By applying a feature selection/extraction method on $\mathbf{V}$, we obtain a filtered matrix $\ddot{\mathbf{V}}$ that has fewer columns than $\mathbf{V}$.
+Finally, the clustering weight $w_m$ is calculated by aggregating the row values $\ddot{\mathbf{V}}_{m\cdot}$, and the consensus clustering is obtained by applying a clustering algorithm (e.g., CSPA) on the weighted similarity matrix $\frac{1}{M}\mathbf{B}\mathbf{W}\mathbf{B}'$.

 To make multivariate regression trees applicable in the traditional clustering framework where there are no response variables, one can replicate the $p$ features as the response variables.
 When $p$ is too large, the response space dimension can be reduced via either principal component analysis or factor analysis.
 In \cite{Smyth2007}, $M$ multivariate regression trees are built from $M$ different subsets of predictors, where each subset of predictors is a random sampling of the $p$ features with percentage 5\%.
 The terminal nodes of the $m$th tree are the clusters of clustering $C_m$.
 Tree weights (i.e., clustering weights) are determined by the forward stagewise linear regression (with the objective of obtaining a boosted tree model).
 The motivation of employing the forward stagewise linear regression is to enforce parsimony on the clustering weights $\{w_1, \ldots, w_M\}$.
 Finally, they propose a similarity-based $k$-means algorithm to obtain the consensus clustering from the weighted similarity matrix $\mathbf{B}\mathbf{W}\mathbf{B}'$.